rijuma/svelte-challenge/README.md

    - Recreate this gradient background with a centered logo.

-3. Website header
+3. To do application

    - Recreate this web design as close as possible.
-Responsive is a bonus.

-4. To do application

-   - Recreate this web design as close as possible.
 Please create a javascript application making the to do application interactive.
 You are welcome to do a version using your preferred JS framework as well.

-## Delivery instructions

-### Live version

-A live version for the solution is temporarily available at [https://revance-test.rigoli.dev](https://revance-test.rigoli.dev).

-This live version will be available until **feedback is returned** or until **May 10th**.
-The intention is to have an easy preview for the challenge.

-If there's any problem with this you can ask me to take it down at [marcos@rigoli.dev](mailto:marcos@rigoli.dev).

-> **Developer Notes:** Animations for solutions **1** and **4** rely heavily on the new browsers [View Transition API](https://developer.mozilla.org/en-US/docs/Web/API/View_Transition_API).
+> **Developer Notes:** Animations for solutions **1** and **3** rely heavily on the new browsers [View Transition API](https://developer.mozilla.org/en-US/docs/Web/API/View_Transition_API).
 I was hoping that by now Firefox was already implementing the feature but it seems like we will have to wait a bit longer.
 I've added a polyfill, but for the full experience I'd recommend testing it on Chrome.

 > Vanilla HTML + CSS + JS versions are located in the repository's `static/vanilla/` folder.

-### Deliverable

-This repository would probably be delivered by a compressed file.

-A private repository for the solution will also be available at [https://github.com/rijuma/revance-svitla-frontend-test](https://github.com/rijuma/revance-svitla-frontend-test) <i>(please share a github account to give access to it)</i>.

 #### Run locally